volexity/one-extract/README.md

 # OneNoteExtractor

+> This is a mirror of https://github.com/volexity/one-extract and only exists for CI/CD purposes.
+Please commit changes upstream.

 This is a quick Python script for extracting files and metadata from `.one` files.
 At the time of the creation (2023-01-20) of this script there appear to be no Python scripts that can extract files or metadata from objects

 ## Installation